tarsvini/Data-Science-Project/README.md

 Hi, This repository consists of my data science reseach project (Sentiment Analysis of Haircare Product Reviews) that i did for my Masters of Data Science.
 This includes is data source csv file and python notebook.

 Please checkout my deployed app in this URL: https://haircare-sentiment-analyzer.streamlit.app

+PS: You might need to restart the app because it goes to sleep when noone is using it.